ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Nettle Root?

-4:1 Extract is our top-ranked form of Nettle Root, classified as T1 Preferred with S2 bioavailability.
+4:1 Extract is our top-rated form of Nettle Root — the form we recommend for its High Absorption bioavailability.
 We compared 1 forms in our formulary.

 1forms compared